Christina of Bolsena: Veneration

-The entry for her in the 2004 Roman Martyrology is very brief: "At Bolsena in Tuscany, Saint Christina, Virgin and Martyr".
-She was once included in the General Roman Calendar; the older Tridentine Calendar gave her a commemoration within the Mass of the Vigil of Saint James the Great.
+The entry for her in the 2004 Roman Martyrology:

+Christina was once included in the General Roman Calendar; the older Tridentine calendar gave her a commemoration within the Mass of the Vigil of Saint James the Great.
 When Pope Pius XII suppressed this vigil as part of his 1955 reforms, celebration of Saint Christina became a "simple" and by 1960, a "commemoration".
 The 1969 revision omitted her from that calendar, "because nothing is known of this virgin and martyr apart from her name and her burial at Bolsena", but not from the Martyrology, the official list of recognized saints.

 According to the present rubrics of the Roman Missal, Saint Christina may be celebrated with a "memorial" everywhere on her feast day, unless in some locality a different, obligatory celebration is assigned to that day.

 Relics

 Toffia in the Province of Rieti displays her relics in a transparent urn.
 Palermo, of which Christina is one of four patron saints, also claims to enshrine her relics at the Church of Santa Cristina Gela, an Arbëresh village 20 kilometres south of the city.

-Eastern tradition connects Christina with Tyre, Lebanon, but this may be due to confusion with the name of a different locality near Bolsena.

 Contrary to local belief, Saint Christina of Bolsena is not the individual whose relics are enshrined in the Cathedral of Saint John the Evangelist in Cleveland, Ohio.

 Miracle of Bolsena

 A second legend is connected to Christina.
 The Eucharistic miracle, depicted in Raphael's The Mass at Bolsena, is often considered to be the catalyst for the Feast of Corpus Christi.
 In the Umbria region in 1263, a priest named Peter from Prague harboured doubts on the Real Presence of Christ in the Host during Mass via transubstantiation.
 During his pilgrimage towards Rome he prayed to be relieved of his questions.
-Peter said Mass at the Basilica of Santa Cristina in Bolsena: as he repeated the Words of Institution, the Host dripped the Precious Blood on his hands, and spilling onto the corporal beneath.
+Peter said Mass at the Basilica of Santa Cristina in Bolsena: as he repeated the Words of Institution, the Host dripped the Precious Blood on his hands, and it spilled onto the corporal beneath.